davewasthere/davewasthere.github.com/_posts/2015-01-01-a-retrospective-on-2014.md

 ## Sam and Anje

+Once back in the UK, next trip was off to Bermuda for Sam and

 <img src="/travel/images/2014-bermuda.jpg" />
 *Got to admit, I was pretty blown away by how stunning Bermuda was...*